 - You must be deemed fit to teach.

-- You must be able to reflect on some significant experience (a minimum of ten days) in a relevant educational setting(s).
+- You must be able to reflect on some experience in relevant educational setting(s).

 Professional Skills Tests and Qualified Teacher Status

 You'll need to pass your Professional Skills Tests (PST) and Qualified Teacher Status (QTS) tests prior to the start of the course.
 For more information please visit the Department of Education website.